In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 The only thing Yetanya cared about was getting to and from school and home without getting hurt or losing her sense of wonder and naiveté.

-According to reports, Dwayne Jones, a 16-year-old transgender adolescent, was also brutally murdered by a mob after showing up to a street party dressed as a woman.
+A mob brutally murdered Dwayne Jones, a 16-year-old transgender adolescent, after he showed up to a street party dressed as a woman, according to reports.
 How many other Dwayne’s live in fear of their true selves?

-Individuals who feel gays and lesbians are morally disgusting as a result of their lack of tolerance or harsh views creates a chasm in these disadvantaged and developing communities, resulting in insufficient medical treatment and even violence.
+Individuals who perceive homosexuals and lesbians as morally repugnant due to their lack of tolerance or harsh views create a chasm in these disadvantaged and developing communities, leading to inadequate medical treatment and even violence.

 Because of the stigma and hostility that many parents face as a result of their children’s sexual orientation or gender identity, they are more concerned with the present than with the future.